ibm-cloud-docs/databases-for-elasticsearch/enterprise-search-tutorial.md

 {: #tutorial-elasticsearch-enterprise-search-tutorial-verify-integration}
 {: step}

-Once Enterprise Search is up and running, access it through your Kibana dashboard.
+After Enterprise Search is up and running, access it through your Kibana dashboard.

 Remember, this guide provides a high-level overview of the setup process.
-Be sure to consult official documentation for more detailed information and troubleshooting assistance.
+For more information, see the official documentation for more detailed information and troubleshooting assistance.
 Happy searching!